The Subtle Art of the Head Nod: A Self-Defense Signal

-The Subtle Art of Self-Defense: Using a Nod as a Signal
+The Subtle Art of Self-Defense: Understanding a Nod as a Signal Threatening Demeanor or Friendly Acknowledgment

 The smallest gestures can send powerful messages.
 One such gesture, often overlooked, is the head nod.
 While it might seem like a simple act of acknowledgment, the head nod can be a subtle yet effective tool for self-defense.